memfault/interrupt/_drafts/2023-05-11-ota-for-embedded-linux-devices.md

 an A/B partition scheme, with [U-Boot](https://u-boot.readthedocs.io/en/latest/)
 as the bootloader and [SWUpdate](https://sbabic.github.io/swupdate/index.html) as the updater.
 This is an extremely common setup, completely open-source (free as beer and speech), and the one we use in Memfault Linux SDK examples.
-But the concepts shown here will apply to a lot of other OTA strategies as well and it’s important to point out that Memfault for Linux is not limited to this setup.
+The concepts shown here will apply to a lot of other OTA strategies as well and it’s important to point out that Memfault for Linux is not limited to this setup.